alexpovel/srgn/README.md

           Names of processed files are written to stdout.

-      --fail-empty-glob
+      --fail-no-files
-          Fail if file globbing is requested but returns no matches.
+          Fail if working on files (e.g. globbing is requested) but none are found.

   -i, --invert
           Undo the effects of passed actions, where applicable